maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

   - **The variable itself does not mutate: We are creating a new variable each time**
   - We can apply some transformation on the *value* without affecting the *variable*
 - **We can also change the type of the variable while shadowing the same name**
-  - Because we are essentially creating a new variable anyway
+  - Because we are essentially creating a new variable each time anyway
   - *Shadowing allows to reuse the name without a need to create a new variable name*
   - However, the old value is gone (unless in a different scope)